asifkd012020/open-itg-aws_runbooks/kms/Runbook.md

  ### 1. KMS roles defined following least privilege model
 `This Section will be updated soon.`
+ -
+ - Cross Account Key Access

+ ### 2. KMS Traffic encrypted with TLS 1.2 or Later following CG Standards
+`This Section will be updated soon.`

+ ### 3. KMS is Encrypted at rest following CG Standards
+`This Section will be updated soon.`

+ ### 4. Key Management Best-Practices are Adhered to
+  - Secure Import of Key Material<br>
+  `This Section will be updated soon.`
- ### 2. Third party keys will not be introduced into the CG KMS solution
+  - Third party keys will not be introduced into the CG KMS solution<br>
+  `This Section will be updated soon.`
+  - Expired Keys are Purged in a timely manner<br>
   `This Section will be updated soon.`

 <br>